NCAR/PyCECT/docs/source/readme.rst

 Setup Framework notes:
 --------------------------

-See the README file PyCECT/new_model_setup for information on examples of how to use the setup framework for determining parameters for your own model.
+See the README file in the PyCECT/new_model_setup directory for information on examples of how to use the setup framework for determining parameters for your own model.
 (This approach is described in Price-Broncucia 2025, listed below.)

 Relevant publications: